 Sauces, Dressings and Condiments: There are two main trends in this sub-sector: brand penetration and innovation in products and product packaging.
 Consumers are buying more branded products based on uniform quality at reasonable prices.
-In general, Colombian consumers are loyal to traditional brands and demand healthier products like low fat sauces such as canola and olive oil mayonnaise and sauces for Asian food preparations like soy and teriyaki sauce and BB-Q sauce for ribs.
-The leading company in this category of branded products is Unilever followed by Quala Colombia and Nestlé.
+In general, Colombian consumers are loyal to traditional brands and demand healthier products like low fat sauces such as canola and olive oil mayonnaise, sauces for Asian food preparations like soy and teriyaki sauce and BB-Q sauce for ribs, and sauces free of preservatives and artificial flavors/colorants.
+Although ketchup continues to be the preferred sauce by Colombians, mayonnaise, mustard, ranch and other sauces have gained presence in the market.
+The leading company in this category of branded products is Unilever followed by Quala Colombia and Nestle.

 Canned / Preserved Food: This category of food product is increasing in popularity due to urbanization, income shifts and convenience.
-For canned goods, Colombians are primarily consumers of canned tuna, but the market for other canned / preserved products, such as beans, tomatoes and soups is expanding.
+For canned goods, Colombians are primarily consumers of canned tuna, but the market for other canned / preserved products, such as meat, beans, tomatoes and soups is expanding.
+New competitors have arrived to the market, offering a wide variety of products according to price and package needs.
 The leading canned/preserved food company is Seatech International.